adharshchottu/upsc-notes/content/blog/our-constitution-notes-a.md

 **Article 20** safeguards the right of persons accused of crimes.
 With the 42nd Amendment, article 20 cannot be suspended even during an emergency by an order under **Article 359**.

 Under **Article 20(1)** the legislature is prohibited to make criminal laws having retrospective effect.
 So no person shall be convicted for any past criminal act before a law is created.
 But this immunity cannot be claimed against preventive detention or against demanding security from a person.
-Also, it is applicable only to criminal offences but would not cover trial nor is a person protected from civil liability.
+Also, it applies only to criminal offences but would not cover trial nor is a person protected from civil liability.
 This provision safeguards individuals from ex post facto laws, which are laws that retroactively change the legal consequences or status of actions that were committed before the enactment of such laws.
 Ex post facto laws are considered unjust and arbitrary as they violate the principle of legal certainty and fairness.

 **Article 20(2)** of the Indian Constitution is a fundamental right that protects individuals from being prosecuted and punished for the same offence more than once.
-This provision embodies the principle of double jeopardy, which means that no one can be put in danger twice for the same cause.
+This provision embodies the principle of double jeopardy, which means that no one can be put in danger twice for the exact cause.
 The purpose of this provision is to prevent harassment and oppression of an individual by repeated prosecutions for the same offence.
 This doesn't immunize a person from proceeding which are not before a court of law.
 Also, this clause is limited to criminal proceedings, so the person can be prosecuted again in the civil court.

 **Article 20(3)** of the Indian Constitution is a fundamental right that protects individuals from being compelled to be a witness against themselves.
 This provision embodies the principle of the right against self-incrimination, which means that no one can be forced to give evidence that may incriminate them or expose them to criminal liability.
 The purpose of this provision is to ensure fairness and justice in criminal proceedings and to prevent coercion and torture of accused persons.